skypjack/entt/README.md

 Roughly speaking, they are a good tool to enforce single responsibility.
 A system that has access to a registry can create and destroy entities, as well as assign and remove components.
-On the other side, a system that has access to a view can only iterate entities and their components as well as modify their data members.<br/>
+On the other side, a system that has access to a view can only iterate entities and their components, then read or update the data members of the latter.<br/>
 It is a subtle difference that can help designing a better software sometimes.

-There are mainly two kinds of views: standard (also known as `View`) and persistent (also known as `PersistentView`).<br/>
+There are mainly three kinds of views: standard (also known as `View`), persistent (also known as `PersistentView`) and raw (also known as `RawView`).<br/>
-Both of them have pros and cons to take in consideration.
+All of them have pros and cons to take in consideration.
 In particular:

 * Standard views:

   Pros:
   * They work out-of-the-box and don't require any dedicated data structure.
   * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool to iterate single components.
+  * They are the best tool for iterating entities for a single component.
-  * They are the best tool to iterate multiple components at once when one of the components is assigned to a significantly low number of entities.
+  * They are the best tool for iterating entities for multiple components when one of the components is assigned to a significantly low number of entities.
   * They don't affect any other operations of the registry.

   Cons:
   * Their performance tend to degenerate when the number of components to iterate grows up and the most of the entities have all of them.

 * Persistent views:

   Pros:
   * Once prepared, creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool to iterate multiple components at once when the most of the entities have all of them.
+  * They are the best tool for iterating entities for mmultiple components and most entities have them all.

   Cons:
   * They have dedicated data structures and thus affect the memory usage to a minimal extent.
   * If not previously prepared, the first time they are used they go through an initialization step that could take a while.
   * They affect to a minimum the creation and destruction of entities and components.
 In other terms: the more persistent views there will be, the less performing will be creating and destroying entities and components.

+* Raw views:

+  Pros:
+  * They work out-of-the-box and don't require any dedicated data structure.
+  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
+  * They are the best tool for iterating components when it is not necessary to know which entities they belong to.
+  * They don't affect any other operations of the registry.

+  Cons:
+  * They can be used to iterate only one type of component at a time.
+  * They don't return the entity to which a component belongs to the caller.

-To sum up and as a rule of thumb, use a standard view:
+To sum up and as a rule of thumb:
+* Use a raw view to iterate components only (no entities) for a given type.
-* To iterate entities for a single component.
+* Use a standard view to iterate entities for a single component.
-* To iterate entities for multiple components when a significantly low number of entities have one of the components.
+* Use a standard view to iterate entities for multiple components when a significantly low number of entities have one of the components.
-* In all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently.
+* Use a standard view in all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently.

-Use a persistent view in all the other cases.
+* Prepare and use a persistent view in all the other cases.

-To easily iterate entities, all the views offer the common `begin` and `end` member functions that allow users to use a view in a typical range-for loop.<br/>
+To easily iterate entities and components, all the views offer the common `begin` and `end` member functions that allow users to use a view in a typical range-for loop.
+Almost all the views offer also a *more functional* `each` member function that accepts a callback for convenience.<br/>
 Continue reading for more details or refer to the [official documentation](https://skypjack.github.io/entt/).